 Change of Scenery

-If you seem to have tried all the things, then maybe your Hoya just needs a change of scenery.
+If you seem to have tried all the things, then maybe your Hoya plants just need a change of scenery.
 You can try increasing or decreasing the amount of hours your Hoya gets sunlight, the frequency in which you’re watering or even putting them in a slightly cooler or hotter temperature.

 And if all else fails, then here’s your excuse to buy another plant!
 Try a Hoya Lacunosa or Hoya Rebecca.
 These varieties are known to bloom in the early stages of life rather than waiting for maturity.